For the Art History curriculum, click Here

 In this course, each foundational principle covers college-level concepts in an easy-to-read layout.
 One or more exercises are included with each principle so students can immediately apply the concepts they have just learned.
 This way, students develop their technical skills in each vital area separately before combining them in the projects section.

-Foundational Principles are NOT a one-and-done exercise, as students are encouraged to continually reference the foundational principles as they work on their projects to ensure they are implementing the best techniques and approaches possible.
+Please Note: Foundational Principles are not a one-and-done exercise.
+Students are encouraged to continually reference the foundational principles as they work on their projects to ensure they are implementing the best techniques and approaches.
 Moreover, students should FIRST complete all 10 foundational principles BEFORE moving on to the art projects for the greatest possible success.

 Part 2 – Art Projects